Logius-standaarden/fsc-core/draft-fsc-core-00-introduction.md

 The Trust Anchor (TA) is an authoritative entity for which trust is assumed and not derived.
 In the case of FSC, which uses an X.509 architecture, it is the root certificate from which the whole chain of trust is derived.

+*Profile:*

+A set of rules providing further restrictions and governance of the FSC Group.
+A Profile aligns on certain required parameters needed for the practical workings of an FSC Group.

 ## Overall Operation of FSC Core

 Peers in a Group announce their HTTP APIs to the Group by publishing them as a Service to the Directory.
 A Group uses a single Directory that defines the scope of the Group.
 Peers use the Directory to discover what Services and Peers are available in the Group.